Colombia Third-party Logistics (3PL) Market Size and Share

 Colombia Third-party Logistics (3PL) Market Analysis by Mordor Intelligence

-The Colombia Third Party Logistics (3PL) market is valued at USD 4.60 billion in 2025 and is forecast to reach USD 5.83 billion by 2030, translating into a 4.85% CAGR over the period.
+The Colombia Third-party Logistics Market size is estimated at USD 4.60 billion in 2025, and is expected to reach USD 5.83 billion by 2030, at a CAGR of 4.85% during the forecast period (2025-2030).
 Widening investment in port and rail corridors, faster e-commerce adoption in Bogotá and Medellín, and an accelerating pivot toward near-shoring all underpin this steady expansion.
 Large retailers are now demanding real-time inventory visibility, pushing 3PLs to upgrade warehouse management platforms and radio-frequency identification capability.
 At the same time, cold-chain operators are scaling up to move avocados and specialty pharmaceuticals, while hybrid logistics networks are emerging to balance cost efficiency with tighter service-level commitments.
 Infrastructure gaps and driver shortages continue to pose headwinds, yet high-impact projects such as the La Dorada–Chiriguaná rail upgrade and new Pacific port terminals are gradually easing structural constraints for the Colombia Third Party Logistics (3PL) market.

 Key Report Takeaways